jeremytammik/tbc/a/1973_estorage_rm.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [How to call UIApplication of my current Document](https://forums.autodesk.com/t5/revit-api-forum/how-to-call-uiapplication-of-my-current-document/m-p/11570137):

 **Question:** I defined a command class that implements the `Execute` method and some other methods and Windows form named `LoadFamily`.
 Its first parameter is `UIApplication`.
-However, I don't know how should I call that parameter when I'm in a form button.In other word, how should I call the `UIApplication` of my command class in one of its other methods?
+However, I don't know how I should call that parameter when I'm in a form button.
+In other word, how should I call the `UIApplication` of my command class in one of its other methods?

 **Answer:** Make the `UIApplication` instance a member variable of your form class.
 Store the value you receive in the constructor in the member variable.